kean/Nuke/README.md

 )
 ```

-> In some cases, you only want to download the data without doing any expensive decoding or processing.
-You can do that with `loadData(with:progress:completion:)`.
+> To download the data without doing any expensive decoding or processing, use `loadData(with:progress:completion:)`.

 ### `ImageTask`